 It may seem excessive to take such an apocalyptic view of the situation.
 The latest numbers paint a deeply ambiguous picture of the current state of immigration enforcement.
 During his two terms, Barack Obama ramped up formal removals at the expense of voluntary border returns.
 The earlier, Clinton-era system had involved the deportation of many times more people, but largely without permanent legal consequences; those returned were more or less free to try again.
 Under Obama, the rapidly growing E-Verify program, which confirms employment eligibility electronically, converged with an expanding web of private and public detention centers to force more and more undocumented workers into the shadows and heighten the repression they faced.
 (Four times more people are detained today than under Clinton.)
 Today’s enforcement patterns continue this trend, and total numbers of immigration removals have in fact fallen compared to 2016.

 What has changed is the role of interior enforcement.
 The travel ban reinforced the role of visa officers and passport control as the gatehouses of a Fortress America still notionally free to pretend things were still normal within its walls.
-The ban’s companion order, “Enhancing Public Safety In The Interior of the United States,” has burned more slowly, and its most consequential provisions—like doubling the ranks of ICE agents—have taken longer to set in.
+The ban’s companion order, “Enhancing Public Safety In The Interior of the United States,” has burned more slowly, and its most consequential provisions—like nearly tripling the ranks of ICE agents—have taken longer to set in.
 But a year in, ICE has begun to turn all of society into a checkpoint, moving beyond CBP’s legal right to ignore all constitutional restraints in a hundred-mile strip beyond every land and sea border.
 Interior removals and arrests are up some forty percent over 2016.
 At the outset of the Trump era liberals like Timothy Snyder wrung their hands about an imminent suspension of democracy by a far-right clique bent on total seizure of power.
 This has proven entirely unnecessary.
 Congress has been obliging, Democratic resistance token at best, and the ICE/CBP state of exception completely satisfactory within its generous spatial constraints.
 A permanent regime of racialized state terrorism has once again proven fully compatible with the cherished norms of the American republic.

 The details of ICE terror are so on-the-nose they would seem downright corny as fiction.
 This starred-and-striped Gestapo now targets not only schools, workplaces, and homes—as it had done, of course, under Democratic as well as Republican presidencies—but immigration offices themselves, the very places once meant to offer the way out of hiding and persecution.
 This is a fundamental shift in the immigration order, to the point of making the whole apparatus incoherent except as a screen for an explicit program of social cleansing.
 It is as if the Inquisition had branched out from burning unrepentant Jews and heretics and started cutting people down as they stood before the altar to receive the Host.